wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 In module two, we created a simple, two-step linear Business Process Flow.
-Some business processes are simple step by step sequential workflows, but many require branching logic requiring one set of stages for one condition and another set of stages for an alternative condition.
+Some business processes are simple step-by-step sequential workflows, but many require branching logic requiring one set of stages for one condition and another set of stages for an alternative condition.
 Think of this as a simple "if then else" statement.